-UPDATE 2-BBVA profit lifted by Mexico and Spain in second quarter
+UPDATE 3-BBVA profit gets Latin American lift as income improves

 UBS said it expected BBVA to face questions over how significant the risk of Mexican profits slipping was as macroeconomic headwinds appeared to be building.

-On Monday, Mexican President Andres Manuel Lopez Obrador said the country was not in recession and that the economy was performing increasingly well, rejecting concerns that it may have contracted for two consecutive quarters.
+In Turkey, where BBVA makes around 9% of its profits, political instability and economic recession have dented group profitability and second-quarter net profit fell 18% to 140 million euros, the bank said.

-In Turkey, where BBVA makes around 9% of its profits, political instability and economic recession have dented group profitability.
-Second-quarter net profit in Turkey fell 18% to 140 million euros, the bank said.
+The lira has fallen 5% this year against the dollar and was down 4% in the second quarter.

-The lira tumbled 30% in 2018 as a currency crisis tipped Turkey’s economy into recession.
-It has fallen 5% this year against the dollar and it was down 4% in the second quarter.
+BBVA’s cost of risk, which reflects the premium for insuring its loan book, fell to 157 basis points from 182 basis points in the previous quarter thanks to lower provisions.

-In the United States, which also accounts for 10% of the group’s earnings, net profit in the second quarter fell 11%, lower than the decline of 35% suffered in the first quarter when it booked impairments of 162 million euros.
+This prompted the bank to lower its cost of risk guidance in Turkey in 2019 to around 250 basis points from a previous forecast of 300 basis points.

-In Spain, where it makes a quarter of its profit, the figure rose almost 14% in the quarter after it booked a positive impact of 130 million euros from the closing of sale of a real estate portfolio.
-NII was flat year on year, but rose 5% from the previous quarter.
+In the United States, which also accounts for 10% of the bank’s earnings, net profit in the second quarter fell 11%.

-BBVA executives are expected to face questions during a conference call with analysts and at a press conference about a legal probe into an alleged spying case.
+In Spain, where BBVA makes a quarter of its profit, the figure rose almost 14% in the quarter after it booked a positive impact of 130 million euros from the closing of the sale of a real estate portfolio.
+NII was flat year on year though it is expected to decline between 1 and 2 percent in 2019.

-BBVA said it finished June with a core Tier 1 capital ratio of 11.52% compared with 11.35% at the end of March. ($1 = 0.8965 euros) (Reporting by Jesús Aguado Editing by Jose Elías Rodríguez/ David Holmes/Susan Fenton/ Alexander Smith)
+The bank said it ended June with a core Tier 1 capital ratio of 11.52% compared with 11.35% at the end of March and the bank expects the ratio to hover at around 12% by 2020. ($1 = 0.8965 euros) (Reporting by Jesús Aguado Editing by Jose Elías Rodríguez/ David Holmes/Susan Fenton/ Alexander Smith)